Bereavement services

 Please ask ward staff about any property or valuable items

 Under certain circumstances, for example if the death was sudden or unexpected or the cause of death has not been determined, a doctor will not be able to issue a Medical Certificate of Cause of Death.
 In such cases, the doctor must legally inform the Coroner.
 The involvement of the Coroner may cause some delay especially if a post mortem examination is required.
 If a death has been reported to a Coroner, you can still contact your chosen funeral director.
-The Surrey Coroner Office telephone number is 01483 404530.
+The Surrey Coroner’s Office contact details are:

 Bereavement services at St Helier Hospital